Introduction of closed cycle gas turbines with

 The cycle arrangement of the

-Modified cycle configuration with working fluid condensation
+Modified cycle configuration with working fluid

-at 1 bar [17]
+condensation at 1 bar [17]

-Recent research shows that difficulties in condensation arise in the
+Recent research shows that difficulties in condensation

-and re-vaporize the water at a reduced pressure level using the condensation
+the combustion CO2 and re-vaporize the water at a reduced pressure

-heat.
-The pure steam is then fed to a Low Pressure Steam Turbine LPST, where it
+level using the condensation heat.
+The pure steam is then fed to a Low Pressure

-can be expanded to a condenser pressure lower than that for the working fluid
+Steam Turbine LPST, where it can be expanded to a condenser pressure lower than

-In the novel configuration the process is now split into the
+In the novel configuration the process is now split into

-1 bar range is proposed in order to avoid the problems of a working fluid
+the 1 bar range is proposed in order to avoid the problems of a working fluid

 condenser at vacuum conditions as described above.
 The heat content in the flow